Igede people

-The Igede people are a Nigerian ethnic group in Lower Benue State of Nigeria.
-They are native to the Oju and Obi local government areas of Nigeria, where 2006 population figures stand at an estimated 267,198 people.
+The Igede people are a Nigerian ethnic group in Benue State of Nigeria.
+They are native to the Oju and Obi local government areas of Benue State, Nigeria, where 2006 population figures stand at an estimated 267,198 people.
 However, many Igede people are dispersed across the state and the Nation.
 For instance, the Igede language is also spoken in Nigeria's Cross River State, and many Igede communities exist in Osun State and Ogun State.
 The Igede language is a member of the Benue-Congo subgroup of the Niger-Congo language family.

 Geographical location

 The Oju Local Government Area was created in 1976 and shares boundaries with present-day Obi, Ado, Konshisha and Gwer East Local Government Areas of Benue State, Ebonyi and Izzi Local Government Areas of Ebonyi State, and Yala Local Government Area of Cross River State.
-It is headquartered in Oju Town.
+It is headquartered in Anyuwogbu, Ibilla.

 The Obi Local Government Area was created in 1996 and has its headquarters at Obarike-Ito.
 The local government area derives its name from the Obi stream that flows in the area and shares boundary with Ado, Otukpo and Oju local government areas of Benue State.